 So people think he’s the wrong choice.
 The same group of people also said that Heath Ledger was a bad choice for The Joker.
 Imagine if twitter had existed in 2003/2004 when it was announced that Christian Bale, the guy who did Reign of Fire and Velvet Goldmine, was going to be the new Batman.
 It’s not hard to imagine the backlash but now we know better.

 What I’m trying to say is that it really doesn’t matter if you can picture Ben Affleck as Bruce Wayne or Batman, he’s a good actor and a good director is going to get a great performance out of him.
 End of story.
-This leads in perfectly to what this movie’s actual problem is going to be: Man of Steel wasn’t particularly good –I gave it a pass when I first saw it but every time I think about it my opinion is lessened– and I have little faith that Man of Steel 2 is going to be any better.
+This leads in perfectly to what this movie’s real problem is going to be: Man of Steel wasn’t particularly good –I gave it a pass when I first saw it but every time I think about it my opinion is lessened– and I have little faith that Man of Steel 2 is going to be any better.

 In fact, that they seem to have decided to add Batman rather than try to make a good Superman movie only adds to this.
 “Look at the problems and make changes?
 Hell no, let’s just add Batman, he’s a license to print money.”
-And if, as it appears they are likely to do, this movie really is Superman vs. Batman? ugh.
+And if, as it seems they are likely to do, this movie really is Superman vs. Batman? ugh.

 Look I know everyone loves Batman and that there’s been a lot of ways that have been contrived for Batman to beat Superman but when it comes down to it, and in the universe created with Man of Steel in particular, Superman could simply punch Batman into the sun.
-Make no mistake here: Superman is a god amongst men; Batman is a guy in a suit with a bunch of money.
+Make no mistake here: Superman is a god among men; Batman is a guy in a suit with a bunch of money.

 Moreover a whole movie of Batman constantly countering Superman’s godlike powers with gadgets?
 That sounds fucking boring, because at the end of the day who wins?
 They’re both good guys, remember?